AhmedDeif/InstaNetFrame/README.md

 - Extends UIImageView as InstaNetUIImageView.
 InstaNetUIImageView loads an image using a URL displaying an activity indicator until the image is loaded.

+Note: Make sure that your app build settings frame search path field contains the path to the framework.

 The code block below shows how to send a GET request to URL "http://localhost:3000/posts/7" and print the JSON response from server:
 ```